Organic chemistry in the first phases of Solar-type protostars: iCOM FORMATION: GAS-PHASE AND GRAIN-SURFACE CHEMISTRY

-Probably, both gas-phase and grain-surface chemistry are at work, dominating the formation of different iCOMs in different environments and times.
+Probably, both gas-phase and grain-surface chemistry are at work in the ISM, dominating the formation of different iCOMs in different environments and at different times.

-In the following, we will review the major processes which enter into the formation of iCOMs as well as their presence in the gas-phase, where they are observed: the grain mantle formation (\S ~\ref{subsec:sec2-mantle-form}) and desorption processes (\S ~\ref{subsec:sec2-mantle-desorption}), the gas-phase (\S ~\ref{subsec:sec2-gas-phase}) and grain-surface (\S ~\ref{subsubsec:sec2-dif-nondif-surfchem} and \ref{subsec:sec2-iceradical-reactions}) chemistry, as well as alternative theories (\S ~\ref{subsec:sec2-other-formation-theories}).
-The overview of all the above mentioned processes and their interaction is schematised in Fig. \ref{fig:sec2-chem-scheme}, where it is also reported the paragraphs where they are discussed.
+In the following, we will review the major processes which enter into the formation of iCOMs as well as their presence in the gas-phase, where they are observed: the grain mantle formation (\S ~\ref{subsec:sec2-mantle-form}) and desorption processes (\S ~\ref{subsec:sec2-mantle-desorption}), the gas-phase (\S ~\ref{subsec:sec2-gas-phase}) and grain-surface (\S ~\ref{subsec:sec2-onlygrainchem} chemistry, as well as theories alternative to the two reported in Fig. \ref{fig:sec2-chem-scheme} (\S ~\ref{subsec:sec2-other-formation-theories}).
+The overview of all the above mentioned processes and their interaction is schematised in Fig. \ref{fig:sec2-chem-scheme}, where the paragraphs in which they are discussed are also reported.
 Our goal is to provide the general ideas behind the astrochemical models that are used to interpret the astronomical observations as well as the uncertainties caused by our limited knowledge of the involved basic processes.